polmoneys/react-app/Readme.md

 Working on **namings**, ```@/system/components/Pair``` is great but unless I can name it properly it will never be used by others :)

 **System is documented** on it's own route if you browse demo / run app locally.

-### Inspiration 💐

-> Our requirements are more modest but at the same time more responsible:
-> buildings, furniture, drinking glasses may well be consumer items that
-> we can destroy without regret after they have served for some short or
-> long period, but while we use them we expect them to fullfill their role and serve us perfectly, so perfectly that we can also derive aesthetic
-> enjoyment from observing them in use.

-Erik Gunnar Asplund on **Swedish Grace**.

 ### Feedback